jmcd52/jmcd52/README.md

 - 👋 Hi, I’m @jmcd52!
-- 👀 I’m interested in all aspects of web design and development as well as digital media and graphic design.
 - You can contact me at: jmcd52@hotmail.com
 - You can find my work at: www.jamiemcdonald.me.uk